LBuke/LiveWire/README.md

 ## ⚙️ Configuration

 LiveWire includes a simple config file to ignore specific plugins by name using regular expressions.

+If a dependency doesn't like being hot-reloaded, you can exclude it here.

 ### `config.yml`